 When pursuing a new career, it can be helpful to see if your personality matches the path you want to go down.
-For example, networking, running a business, and managing projects are all important aspects of an independent contractor’s daily life—and there are certain personality traits that go along with these responsibilities.
+For example, networking, running a business, and managing projects are all important aspects of an independent professional’s daily life—and there are certain personality traits that go along with these responsibilities.

 If you’re considering pursuing a career as an independent, see if your personality aligns with these six traits below.